Education Academy Workshop (Education Academy)

 The more provocative and convincing papers will be selected to be part of an international publication edited by the Education Academy, collecting the more interesting outcomes of the five workshops.
 The authors of the selected papers will be asked to develop their abstract to a full paper.

 Participation is free, but registration is obligatory.
-It can be done through this link.
+Soon we will upload the link here!

 For any questions related to practicalities and organization of the workshop contact Ulrika Herlofsen (Ulrika.Herlofsen@adm.aho.no).
 For any questions related to registration and the content of this workshop, or the EAAE Education Academy in general, contact Johan.firstname.lastname@example.org.